act-rules/act-rules.github.io/_rules/html-page-lang-matches-default-ucwvc8.md

 - This rule assumes that [grandfathered tags][] are not used as these will not be recognized as [valid language tags](#valid-language-tag).

-- This rule assumes that `iframe` title elements are not exposed to assistive technologies and so does not consider them as part of the language of the page.
+- This rule assumes that `iframe` title elements are not exposed to assistive technologies and so does not consider them as part of the [default page language][].

 ## Accessibility Support